amstlldj/SCIF-CFGRF/README.md

 ###
 In the future, we plan to test our method on additional industrial equipment, such as aircraft engines, chillers, and gearboxes.
 Moreover, we aim to explore its application in the financial sector for related research.

+## 5.Recommended hardware equipment
+CPU recommendation: i7-14650HX(Laptop)
+GPU recommendation: RTX-4060(8GB)(Laptop)
+Memory：32GB
+Solid State Drive：1TB
+It is recommended to use a higher configuration than this.
+The author's device uses shared memory to prevent video memory overflow.
+It is recommended that readers use devices with more than 12GB of video memory to prevent program crashes or reduced model performance.

-## 5.Schematic diagram of the structure of SCQ-CFGRF and the framework of the entire method
+## 6.Schematic diagram of the structure of SCQ-CFGRF and the framework of the entire method

 ![Example Image](Fig/SCQ-CFGRF-blocks.jpg)
 Fig.1 SCQ-CFGRF model and each block structure diagram.